India: Birding, Tigers and Taj Mahal

 National Park

-Ranthambhore National park contains a huge variety of animals, birds and reptiles within its boundaries.
+Ranthambore National Park contains a huge variety of animals, birds and reptiles within its boundaries.
 Animals ocurring here are: Tiger, Leopard, Striped Hyena, Sambar deer, Chital, Nilgai, Common or Hanuman Languor, Macaque, Jackal, Jungle cat, Caracal, Sloth bear, Black buck, Rufous-tailed Hare, Indian Wild Boar, Chinkara, Common Palm Civet or Toddy cat, Common Yellow Bat, Desert Cat, Five striped Palm Squirrel, Indian False Vampire, Indian Flying Fox, Indian Fox, Indian Gerbil, Indian Mole Rat, Indian Porcupine, Longeared Hedgehog, Ratel, Small Indian Mongoose, Small Indian Civet and Common mongoose.

 Keoladeo National Park

-From Ranthambhore we’ll take you straight to Bharatpur.
+From Ranthambore, we’ll take you straight to Bharatpur.
 Keoladeo Ghana National Park in Rajasthan was declared a World Heritage Site in 1985.
 It is one of the most outstanding wetland reserves in Asia.
 Created by Maharaja of Bharatpur for hunting by diverting canals and building small dams, conservation was a lucky by-product.
-Especially during the winters, as monsoons refill the shallow marshes, it attracts thousands of waterfowl, herons, storks, cranes and waders.
-Seen flying across the clear skies they make an incredible sight.
+Especially during the winters, as monsoons refill the shallow marshes, it attracts thousands of waterfowl, herons, storks, cranes, and waders.
+Seen flying across the clear sky, they make an incredible sight.
 Spotting scores of them together dotting the marshes is also an unforgettable visual treat.
 The compactness of the area makes it possible to see over a hundred species in a stay of just a few days.
 At Bharatpur, we will arrange a private cycle rickshaw guide for you to explore the park in a unique way.

 National Chambal Sanctuary